Genetically modified (GM) and engineered (GE) food

 The now defunct EU/USA trade negotiations known as TTIP provoked fears of GM products being forced onto unwilling countries in Europe including the UK.
 That is now off the table, and the menu; but there could be a risk that similar terms might be incorporated in some future UK/US trade agreement (probably with fewer safeguards).

-Currently the only GM thought to be growing in the UK is for research and field trials, such as the GM wheat trial authorised at Rothamsted Experimental Station in Hertfordshire.
+So far, the only GM or GE crops thought to be growing in the UK have been for research and field trials, such as the GM wheat trial authorised at Rothamsted Experimental Station in Hertfordshire.

-Concerns have often been expressed about the use of weedkillers applied to fields where GM crops are planted.
-Just because the GM seeds are weedkiller resistant does not stop them absorbing it, with the result that the chemical enters the human food chain.
-(The same can occur where weedkiller resistant crops have been bred by conventional techniques.)
+Concerns have often been expressed about the use of weedkillers applied to fields where GM, or presumably GE, crops are planted.
+Just because the modified seeds are weedkiller resistant, ie it doesn’t kill them, does not stop them absorbing chemicals from the weedkiller, with the result that they may enter the human food chain.
+(Of course, the same can occur where weedkiller resistant crops have been bred by conventional techniques.)

 Glyphosate in particular is alleged to be harmful to health.
 The World Health Organisation has said that it is probably carcinogenic, though this is contested by manufacturers, and the evidence appears ambiguous.
 A study by Kings College London suggests that harm be caused by exposure to glyphosate even at low concentrations, below regulatory limits.